gracesusanto/IMN-production-report/README.md

 # IMN Production Report

-This is the backend for IMM Production Report
+This is the backend for IMN Production Report

 ## Local Setup

 Docker is used to run the backend server and database.
-To run the backend endpoints, you will need to installvDocker and docker-compose.
+To run the backend endpoints, you will need to install Docker and docker-compose.

 To install docker: https://docs.docker.com/get-docker/